zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

 Introduction
 ------------

-This folder contains sample programs for C++, Java, C#, VB, Ruby, Python and PHP.
+This folder contains sample programs for C++, Java, Android, C#, VB, Ruby, Python and PHP.
 To build and run the demos, follow the language- specific instructions below.
 These build instructions assume that you have configured your system according to the instructions in the release notes.